slavniyteo/upgraded-octo-funicular/README.md

-    permission to license the work in any other way, but it does not invalidate such permission if you have separately received it.
+    regardless of how they are packaged.
+This License gives no permission to license the work in any other way, but it does not invalidate such permission if you have separately received it.